webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Surprise-Attack.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Low
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Surprise Attack
 If attacking from a hidden vantage, with surprise, or before your opponent has acted, you get an asset on the attack.
 On a successful hit, you inflict 2 additional points of damage.
 Enabler.